tabletenniser/dotfiles/README.md

 NOTE:
 1. agnoster requires power line font to work (see ~/.local/share/omf/themes/agnoster/fish_prompt.fish), which can be installed from https://gist.github.com/1595572.
 Also require terminal setting (In iterm2, profile --> text --> Non ASCII key font) to use the powerline font installed.
 2. Enable ctrl+R in fish (installation of fzf): brew install fzf
-git clone --depth 1 https://github.com/junegunn/fzf.git ~/.fz; and ~/.fzf/install
+git clone --depth 1 https://github.com/junegunn/fzf.git ~/.fzf; and ~/.fzf/install
+(Note: apt-get install fzf will not enable ctrl-R keybinding by default.)
 To use it in vim, add the following to .vimrc: set rtp+=/usr/local/opt/fzf